-Check out 21 iconic New Orleans restaurants that are too good to miss during your NOLA visit.
+Check out 20 iconic New Orleans restaurants that are too good to miss during your NOLA visit.
 We share our picks for the best restaurants in New Orleans for first-time visitors.
-We even show you how to navigate each menu.
+We even show you how to navigate each menu in your quest to find the best places to eat in New Orleans.

 We love New Orleans so much that it’s the city we’ll likely live in when and if we return to the United States for a long term stay.